Amila-Rukshan/chocopy/README.md

 ## How to run?

 A Dev container is setup for linux OS with the llvm dependancies.
-Just open the project in `VSCode` and from from the Debug window, run `Debug ChocoPy`.
+Just open the project in `VSCode` and from the Debug window, run `Debug ChocoPy`.

 ## TODOS